-Generally, philosophical coaching centers on the conversation between coach and client.
-However, depending on the desires and inclinations of a client, I may suggest readings that are suited to your particular issue or situation, which we will then discuss together.
+Generally, philosophical coaching centers on the conversation between coach and client or group.
+However, depending on the desires and inclinations of a client or group, I may suggest readings that are suited to your particular issue or situation, which we will then discuss together.
 Likewise, I may suggest reflective writing work, which will serve in our conversations.

 How is philosophical coaching different from psychotherapy?

 Unlike psychotherapy, philosophical coaching does not follow a medical model, but rather an educational one.
 Philosophical coaching seeks neither to diagnose nor treat mental illness, and philosophical coaches are not mental health professionals.

 Instead, philosophical coaching uses reason and critical inquiry to help clients better understand their own thought patterns and how those thoughts influence their moods, feelings, actions, and behaviors.
 It considers whether beliefs are true or justified and examines flaws in reasoning that may lead to dissatisfaction.
 (It is worth noting that, historically, many great theorists and practitioners in psychology and psychiatry had training in and made use of resources in philosophy.)